artur-gurgul-pro/artur-gurgul-pro.github.io/backlog.markdown

 * structural
 * behavioral

-## Work organization - how to make stuff done
+# Work organization and planning - how to make stuff done
 * https://medium.freecodecamp.com/live-asynchronously-c8e7172fe7ea#.bn0vyq31h

+# Tips on how to create a documentation
+* comparison of tools
+* Advices

 # Memory tricks and how to learn fast
 * https://www.youtube.com/watch?v=eVajQPuRmk8